Gap between U.S. and German two-year yields widest since 2006

 * Markets focused on diverging Fed, ECB monetary policy

-* Spain, France sell more than 11 billion euros of debt (Updates with fresh comment, US jobless claims data)
+* Spain, France sell more than 11 billion euros of debt (Updates with fresh comment, auctions)

 By Marius Zaharia and Dhara Ranasinghe

-LONDON, Nov 5 The gap between U.S. and German two-year bond yields reached its widest levels in nine years on Thursday, as comments from central bank chiefs on both sides of the Atlantic highlighted diverging monetary policies.
+LONDON, Nov 5 The gap between U.S. and German two-year bond yields spread to its widest levels in nine years on Thursday, after central bank chiefs on both sides of the Atlantic further stressed their diverging monetary policies.

-European Central Bank President Mario Draghi said the ECB would decide at its next meeting whether monetary stimulus can counter a global economic slowdown or needs to be ramped up.
+European Central Bank President Mario Draghi said on Thursday the ECB would decide at its next meeting whether monetary stimulus can counter a global economic slowdown or needs to be ramped up.

-A day earlier, Federal Reserve Chair Janet Yellen said the U.S. economy was "performing well" and suggested interest rates might be raised in December.
+Those comments follow remarks by Federal Reserve Chair Janet Yellen on Wednesday that the U.S. economy was "performing well."
+She suggested interest rates might be raised in December.

 "Yesterday, Yellen gave us the impression that a rate hike in December is likely, so that's one element behind the widening in spreads," said Piet Lammens, a strategist at KBC.